For the purposes of the TOGAF standard, the core concepts provided in this chapter apply.

 Central to the notion of operating an ongoing architecture is the execution of well-defined and effective governance, whereby all architecturally significant activity is controlled and aligned within a single framework.

-Further detail on establishing an enterprise Architecture Capability is given in Part VII, 45.
-Introduction.
+Further detail on establishing an Enterprise Architecture Capability is given in Part VI, 39.
+Introduction to Part VI .

 In all cases, it is expected that the architect will adapt and build on the TOGAF framework in order to define a tailored method that is integrated into the processes and organization structures of the enterprise.
-This architecture tailoring may include adopting elements from other architecture frameworks, or integrating TOGAF methods with other standard frameworks, such as ITIL, CMMI, COBIT, PRINCE2, PMBOK, and MSP.
-Guidelines for adapting the TOGAF ADM in such a way are given in Part II, 5.3 Adapting the ADM.
+This architecture tailoring may include adopting elements from other architecture frameworks, or integrating TOGAF methods with other standard frameworks or best practices, such as ITIL®, CMMI®, COBIT®, PRINCE2®, PMBOK®, and MSP®.
+It may also include adopting reference materials from the TOGAF Library, such as the IT4IT™ Reference Architecture.
+Guidelines for adapting the TOGAF ADM in such a way are given in Part II, 4.3 Adapting the ADM .

 return to top of page